 To participate: Once an admitted transfer student has deposited, the Office of Admissions & Financial Aid will confirm this receipt with CPLD.

 Students will then be provided with details about participating in the program.
 We ask that students not contact CPLD before they

-Upon receiving an offer of admission into UW Law, students are required to map their curricular options with the Associate Dean for Students.
+Upon receiving an offer of admission into UW Law, students are required to map their curricular options with the Senior Associate Dean for Students.